fbpx

 4) Breaches from unsecured databases

 Software vulnerabilities can be caused by a lack of good encryption.
-Unencrypted data is exposed to anyone who’s listening.
-Data can be exposed in transit (while moving through email, an API, or a phone line) or exposed “at rest”: from an unprotected device or database.
+Following secure coding best practices ensures that sensitive data is properly protected.
+Data can be exposed in transit (while moving through email, an API, or a phone line) or exposed ‘at rest’: from an unprotected device or database.
 If data isn’t encrypted, hackers who gain access to the system can read the data in plain text or copy it to their own device.

 This is also why when you’re considering any new SaaS, whether it is purchase order management software, an electronic database, or even your to-do list app, you want to make sure that it has certifications such as ISO/IEC 27001 or it is ISAE 3402 assured.